Apo- (ἀπο) means “away, from, off” and –graphō (γράφω) means “to write”.

 Why should the Bible, the book of all books, become an ultimate commitment and container save for that ghostwritten re-play of cathexic emotion?
 St. Basil in De spiritu sancto (375 A.D.) reflects upon another answer: “[W]ell had they learnt the lesson that the awful dignity of the mysteries is best preserved by silence.
 What the uninitiated are not even allowed to look at was hardly likely to be publicly paraded about in written documents” (Chapter XXVII).

-Mystical tradition encapsulates the whole of apographé — yet it “still” (hesychia; ἡσυχία) does not notice its sidereal temporality.
+Such a mystifying tradition encompasses the whole of apographé — yet it “still” (hesychia; ἡσυχία) does not notice its sidereal temporality.

-At bar, there is no “crisis” of legitimacy or justification here with you.
+At bar, there is no “crisis” of justification here with you.
+This is constancy, fidelity.

 Similarly, “of similar essence” (homoiousios; ὁμοιούσιος) the word hypotaxis suggests a function of subordinating connectives (ὑπό meaning “under” or “beneath”); the aforementioned arrangement is aggregated (‘Synoptic’ or synoptikós; συνοπτικός) and so recorded in reverse order, with a matching mark placed on the other side.
 What happens thereafter is not made known; no astral inference is automatically made from the collated/assembled exhibits of memory.